MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 This is a step-by-step, test-driven tutorial for web developers in creating a Rails application that will allow users to sign-in with their Google Accounts.
 Here’s what you’ll end up with:

-  * A Rails application that allows users to login/out using their Google credentials Test coverage somewhere between mediocre and good (would love suggestions in the comments section)
+  * A Rails application that allows users to login/out using their Google credentials
+  * Test coverage somewhere between mediocre and good (would love suggestions in the comments section)
   * Version control using GIT
   * Your application up and running on Heroku
   * All your secret keys/passwords in your app kept secret (so you can push to GitHub, if desired)

 ### Motivation

 I spent the better part of two days implementing a **Sign-in with Google** button.
 I'm not proud it took me this long, but I really wanted to do it *well*.
-I'd implemented authentication systems previously with help from gems like [Devise](https://github.com/plataformatec/devise), but admitingly there were a few times where I'd be left scratchy my head from Devise's magic and I definitely let the magician do his thing, if you know what I mean.
+I'd implemented authentication systems previously with help from gems like [Devise](https://github.com/plataformatec/devise), but admittingly there were a few times where I'd be left scratching my head from Devise's magic and I definitely let the magician do his thing, if you know what I mean.
 Not this time.
 I wanted to have a full understanding of the entire process, which for me meant:

   * Test-Driven (unit tests and functional tests).
   * No Devise.
 Users will login with their Google Account.